-Our research has had a major influence on UK policy and practice since 1996.
+We are an internationally recognised research centre that has had a major influence on UK policy and practice since 1996.
 Today it continues to deliver fresh insights that enable health professionals, service providers, policy-makers, patients, offenders and their families to explore opportunities to:

 - improve safety and reduce risk

 - prevent suicide and self-harm

 'Like' us on Facebook to get our latest research findings

 - National Confidential Inquiry into Suicide and Homicide by People with Mental Illness

 Research into suicide and homicide by mental health patients across the UK and the sudden unexplained death of psychiatric in-patients in England and Wales.

 Research into and audit of self-harm presentations at the three Emergency Departments in the City of Manchester.

 A multi-disciplinary research network focused on offender health care research.